Build a stronger, leaner body before breakfast with these four simple moves.

 Making exercise a daily habit is the best way to stay fit as you age.
 And strengthening the hips and thighs is one of the most important fitness habits for older adults.

-“As we get older, the muscles and bones that support our hips and legs can dramatically lose strength,” explains Lisa Niren, a group fitness instructor and trainer at CityRow in New York City, adding that the hip has a huge impact on overall strength, function, and mobility.
+“As we get older, the muscles and bones that support our hips and legs can dramatically lose strength,” explains Lisa Niren, a group fitness instructor and trainer at CityRow in New York City.
+She adds that the hip has a huge impact on overall strength, function, and mobility.

 Plus, if you’re interested in losing fat or increasing your daily calorie burn, it’s well worth training the muscles of the hips.
 After all, the hips and glutes compose the largest muscle group in the human body—and building more lean muscle means higher metabolism.

-So the next time your alarm sounds, fire up the coffee maker and perform this quick and effective workout, courtesy of Niren, while your java brews.
+So the next time your alarm sounds, fire up the coffee maker and perform this quick hips and butt workout, courtesy of Niren, while your java brews.
 For best results, make it part of your regular morning routine as many days as possible.

 1. Standing Hip Extension